apolyudov/sudoku/README.md

 what happened.

 buttons:

 - New: erases the field (both locked and unlocked cells)

 - Clear: erases all the unlocked cells

 - Generate: takes 1-3 seconds to generate 3x3 puzzle on my machine.
 Generating 4x4 puzzles takes a minute or two.
 I did not have paitience to see how long does it take to generate 5x5 puzzle. generated results are immediately locked. generated puzzle is supposed to be solvable, and is supposed to have unique solution :)

 - Solve: populates <EDIT> field with whatever solution it finds, and generates report which is supposed to explain to humans how was the soulution found in case of incorrect puzzles, it will not do a brute force, but give the partial solution.
   The reason why I don't give brute force option in GUI is: I can't generate explanation log for brute-force solver, and without explanation this is not very useful.
   Whoever cares about brute-force solver, it is available in console mode :)

+ GUI version does not have a special command to give hints.
+ Instead, whoat you could do is: click on 'Solve', and then click 'Clear'. complete solution will be printed in a separate window in a what I consider human-readable form.
+ Use it as a cheatsheet if necessary.

 - Validate: makes sure that all the values in the <EDIT> field are allowed by the rules.

 - Load: reads the game state from predefined file.

 - Save: writes the game state to predefined file.

 5 Console commands

 text console takes several commands, that let you generate and solve sudoku puzzles

 - load predefined game #0: v 0